Straight Talk on the Dangers of Seventh-day Adventism

 All we like sheep have gone astray; we have turned every one to his own way.
 (Isa.
 53:6)

-Adventists place a lot of emphasis on obeying the Ten Commandments, particularly the fourth commandment.
+SDAs place a lot of emphasis on obeying the Ten Commandments, particularly the Fourth Commandment.
 Their whole end-time eschatology is built upon a great, cosmic conflict that is being played out before the entire universe, and the battle lines have been drawn over the Sabbath Commandment.
 The conflict over the Sabbath is the final conflict between good and evil, and it is the separating wall that divides "loyal" Christians from "disloyal" Christians.
-With all this emphasis being placed upon the law, it is no wonder that Adventists have a tendency to get bogged down in legalism.
+With all this emphasis being placed upon the law, it is no wonder that SDAs have a tendency to get bogged down in legalism.